 If you're wondering how long someone can survive with such a lung capacity, the answer is we're just not sure.
 Having such low reserves means it might be very difficult for you to weather any respiratory infections.
 A bad cold might progress to pneumonia and do you in.
 On the other hand, it might not.
+You can compare some of your symptoms about the end stages of COPD in this article—you may or may not be as bad off as you think.

 And if you stay otherwise healthy, you might go on for some time.
 The body has a remarkable ability to adapt.
 Sure, you might not be able to do as much or to do it without considerable effort anyway, but if you are on continuous supplemental oxygen (as I'm sure you are), it can help keep your lungs going and improve the quality of your life considerably.

-Talk with your doctor about your personal health situation.
+Ultimately, you'll want to talk with your doctor about your personal health situation.
 That's where you'll be able to get the most clarity, as he/she knows you and your health history.

 Just to let you know, I am at 26% and have been under 30% for over 5 years.
 I still work full time, although I am getting ready to retire soon.
 I lead a full life with work, friends, and community interests.